SnowMaps

 Southeastern St. Lawrence-Southern Franklin-Western Clinton-

-...EXTREME COLD WARNING REMAINS IN EFFECT FROM 7 PM THIS EVENING TO
+...EXTREME COLD WARNING REMAINS IN EFFECT UNTIL 11 AM EST THIS

 Please listen to NOAA Weather Radio or go to weather.gov on the